Ashera2004/AWS-Services/README.md

-# EX NO. 2 : Cloud Storage Creation (S3), Launching EC2 Instance, and VPC in AWS
+# EX NO: 2 : Cloud Storage Creation (S3), Launching EC2 Instance, and VPC in AWS

 **NAME:** A S Siddarth
 **REG NO:** 212224040316